 For years I have been reading about eBay sellers making money off of Starbucks coffee mugs.
-After reading multiple articles and an eBay case study over the years, I found out that the Starbucks mugs have a huge following.
+After reading multiple articles and an eBay case study over the years, I discovered that Starbucks mugs have a considerable following.
 People from all over the world collect them.
-They are also very popular on the resale market.
-I also found out that certain types of the mugs were more popular than others.
-One of those types is the Starbucks city mugs.
+They are also trendy in the resale market.
+I also found that certain mugs were more popular than others.
+One of those types is the Starbucks City mugs.
 People will pay top dollar for them.

 Need help with eBay?

-After that, I then made my way to the cash register and paid for the mugs.
+After that, I went to the cash register and paid for the mugs.
 Can you guess how much I purchased them for? *Drumrolls* I paid $3.60 for all six of the mugs.
 That’s a damn good deal.

 Once I got home, I checked eBay.
 I saw similar mugs in groups of 5-6 selling for $60 – $100.
 Seeing that, I decided to list mine at $150.
-I took pictures and listed all of the mugs together as a “lot”.
+I took pictures and listed the mugs together as a “lot.”

 My eBay Case Study

 I started to get worried.
 By now, I had the other mugs for over a month.
-I definitely did not expect them to last that long.
+I did not expect them to last that long.
 I decided to list them as a group again.
-Fast forward a couple of weeks and they finally sold.
+Fast forward a couple of weeks, and they finally sold.
 The group of mugs sold for $60.
-Combine that amount with the other mug and I made $86.
-That’s a pretty damn good come up.
+Combine that amount with the other mug, and I made $86.
+That’s a pretty damn good come-up.
 I decided to share what I learned during this eBay case study.

-If you are planning on selling Starbucks mugs, I have a few tips for you.
+If you plan on selling Starbucks mugs, I have a few tips.

 Make sure that you research the mug and that they are worth something.

 There are hundreds of Starbucks mugs out there.
-The more that I research and sell, I realize that most of them are not worth the big bucks.
-Looking at the sold listings on eBay is huge when it comes to these mugs.
-Do not guess when it comes to them.
+The more I research and sell, the more I realize that only some of them are worth the big bucks.
+Looking at the sold listings on eBay is enormous regarding these mugs.
+Refrain from guessing when it comes to them.
 If the mug is not selling, it is not worth buying.
 I’ve had Starbucks mugs sell very fast (within hours), and I’ve had some take forever.

 Don’t get greedy and try to sell them for too much

-When I first started selling Starbucks mugs, I listed some of them too high.
+When I started selling Starbucks mugs, I listed some too high.
 I thought they would sell just because of the Starbucks logo.
 I was wrong.
-Some of the mugs didn’t sell until I lowered the price.
-If you are going to sell Starbucks mugs, make sure that you have a good price for them.
+Some of the mugs sold when I lowered the price.
+If you are going to sell Starbucks mugs, make sure that you have a reasonable price for them.

 They might sit for a couple of months.

 Those mugs are popular, but there are a lot of sellers out there with the same ones.
 I didn’t realize that at first.
-As I stated earlier, I was shocked when the mugs didn’t sell super fast.
-I still have some mugs that haven’t sold.
+As stated earlier, I was shocked when the mugs didn’t sell fast.
+I still have some mugs that still need to sell.
 When you are looking for mugs at thrift stores, make sure you grab ones that sell fast.

 Take excellent pictures and be ready to answer any questions about them.

-Don’t be afraid to grab Starbucks coffee mugs when you see them.
+Feel free to grab Starbucks coffee mugs when you see them.
 There is money to be made from them.
 Just make sure that you are looking for the right ones.
 As I said earlier, make sure you research them on eBay.
-You can also check out Starbucks websites as well.
-Different collectors have sites that go into detail about which mugs are worth more than others.
+You can also check out Starbucks’ websites.
+Different collectors have sites that detail which mugs are worth more than others.
 Take some time to research.
 You never know what you may find.

 Since my initial finding of six Starbucks City Mugs, I’ve found all kinds of them.
-I’ll say that 60% of them sell fast while the others sit for a month or more.
+60% of them sell fast, while the others sit for a month or more.
 I’ve been able to sell some of the slow sellers as a lot to get them out of there.
-I also went from grabbing every Starbuck mug that I saw to only grabbing certain ones now.
+I also went from grabbing every Starbucks mug I saw to only grabbing certain ones now.
 I hope that this eBay case study on Starbucks Mugs helps you on your eBay journey.

 Looking for other items to sell?
 Check out this post that features 100 items that you can sell on eBay.
-This list features things that you can flip such as jerseys, shoes, board games, and more.
+This list features things you can flip, such as jerseys, shoes, board games, and more.